tonethar/IGM-330-Fall-2018/syllabus.md

     - Section 03: TR 5:00PM-6:15PM in ORN-1375

-## Course Materials and Communication
+## III.
+Course Materials and Communication

 - much of the course content will be located on this GitHub site
 - mycourses.rit.edu will contain additional materials, and will also be used for announcements, assignment submissions, and grading